 The artist grew up, and is currently based, between Essex and London, where the Thames flows out to the North Sea.
-While this flat, marshy landscape has been described as a ‘dustbin of London’ and ‘industrial wasteland,’ it has a rich experimental history of radical politics, architecture and philosophies, and has profoundly shaped the artist's approach to landscape.
+While this stigmatised, flat, marshy landscape has been described as a ‘dustbin of London’ and ‘industrial wasteland,’ it has a rich experimental history of radical politics, architecture and philosophies, and has profoundly shaped the artist's perspective.

 Writing for the Future Generation Art Prize, 2017, the curator Anna Smolak described: ‘Rebecca Moss is interested in moments of disruption, chaos and failure (…) Seemingly haphazard and unprocessed – but in fact deliberately executed – her gestures subversively set the ridiculous and banal against the monumental and sublime.’